 Most of us have heard of acupuncture, but the truth of the matter is that for many of us, that's as far as our knowledge of acupuncture goes.
-But our clinic goes way beyond just relieving pain...we can remedy your digestive problems, PMS, hot flashes, fibromyalgia, insomnia, depression, weight loss and much more.
+But it goes way beyond just relieving pain...it can remedy chronic pain, your digestive problems, PMS, hot flashes, fibromyalgia, insomnia, depression and much more.